 For the most part, the majority of people nearing or over the age of 65 has heard about Medicare Part A. But fewer of these people, understand what Medicare Part A is and what it does.

-During our four part Medicare series, we are going to focus on one letter at a time and define its coverage, eligibility, costs, and enrollment requirements.
+During our four part Medicare series, our Louisville, KY agents are going to focus on one letter at a time and define its coverage, eligibility, costs, and enrollment requirements.
 We are going to kick things off from the beginning and dive into Medicare Part A. Here we go!

 What is Part A?